Rabbit Hood: Production notes

 Rabbit Hood is the last Warner Bros. cartoon released during creator Leon Schlesinger's lifetime.

 Rabbit Hood is one of the few Bugs Bunny cartoons to receive a Blue Ribbon reissue.
 Strangely, while the shorts' technical credits remain, the Bugs Bunny in card before the title card was removed.
 Hot Cross Bunny, Knights Must Fall and Homeless Hare are the other three cartoons with this distinction.

-Rabbit Hood is the origin of the infamous "knighting" exchange, where Bugs Bunny is dressed up like a king, and proceeds to pound the Sheriff's head with his sceptre while dispensing an oddball title with each strike:
+Rabbit Hood is the origin of the infamous "knighting" exchange, where Bugs Bunny is dressed up like a king, and proceeds to pound the Sheriff's head with his scepter while dispensing an oddball title with each strike: